Our Winners

 • Rethread Africa

-Bio-based synthetics can be extracted from a variety of raw materials.
 By turning waste from example sugar and corn production into biobased synthetics, this innovative material uses far fewer resources while upholding the same qualities as petrol-based alternatives.
 The best part?
-These textiles will naturally…
+These textiles will naturally decompose if discarded.

 • Reverse Resources